AmjadMKhan/mslearn-ai900/instructions_ignore/03 - Lab 03f Instructions.md

 # AI-900 Labs
 ## 03 - Lab 03f Instructions
-In this lab we will be using the Form Recognizer service in Azure to identify text on forms based on images.
+In this lab we will be using the Form Recognizer service in Azure to identify text on from images of forms.

 ### Tasks
 1. Start Visual Studio Code and open the ai-fundamentals project.